horaceg/blog/content/posts/need-for-speed.md

 [taxonomies]
-categories = ["machine learning"] tags = ["machine", "learning", "dataviz", "speed", "deployment", "latency"]
+categories = ["machine learning"] tags = ["machine learning", "dataviz", "speed", "deployment", "latency"]
 +++

 Lately, I have been interested in the foundations of machine learning (ML) in a pedagogical perspective.
 A first step to grasp the power of ML is gradient descent.
 So, I was determined to demonstrate the way it works with an interactive app.